-A cherry picker, also called boom lift, is a type of aerial work platform that has an extensible arm (either a straight arm or an arm that can bend) which allows to reach areas not accessible from directly below.
-Cherry pickers are used for maintenance, inspection, painting, firefighter or emergency access and tree trimming.
+A cherry picker, also called boom lift, is a type of aerial work platform that has an extensible arm (either a straight arm or an arm that can bend) that can reach areas not accessible from directly below.
+Cherry pickers are used for maintenance, inspection, painting, firefighter or emergency access, and tree trimming.

 The price for hiring a cherry picker depends on its vertical and horizontal reach, and its maximum working load.

-A boom lift, commonly referred to as cherry picker, is a type of aerial work platform that has an extensible arm which allows to reach areas not accessible from directly below.
+A boom lift, commonly referred to as cherry picker, is a type of aerial work platform that has an extensible arm that can reach areas not accessible from directly below.
 A cherry picker is used to provide temporary access to areas at height.
 There are two main types of boom lifts: articulating boom lifts have arms that can bend, while telescopic boom lifts have straights arms.
-The first cherry picker was developed in the 1950s by Jay Eitel who founded Telsta Corporation, primarily focused on producing cherry pickers for the utility industry.
-Today, cherry pickers are used much more broadly including for maintenance, inspection, painting, firefighter or emergency access and tree trimming.
+The first cherry picker was developed in the 1950s by Jay Eitel, who founded Telsta Corporation, primarily focused on producing cherry pickers for the utility industry.
+Today, cherry pickers are used much more broadly, including for maintenance, inspection, painting, firefighter or emergency access, and tree trimming.

-As a general rule, cherry pickers should not be used when the wind speed is above 12.5 m/s, however always refer to the cherry picker's identification plate or operations manual to get the exact maximum allowed wind speed.
-Also take into account that gaps in buildings or places where wind gets concentrated can have higher wind speeds compared to the surroundings, similarly for working at heights where wind speed also increases.
-Always make sure to measure the wind speed from the platform with an Anemometer and make sure it is not above the maximum allowed wind speed listed on the identification plate or in the operations manual.
+As a general rule, cherry pickers should not be used when the wind speed is above 12.5 m/s.
+However, always refer to the cherry picker's identification plate or operator manual to get the exact maximum allowed wind speed.
+Also, take into account that gaps in buildings or places where wind gets concentrated can have higher wind speeds compared to the surroundings.
+The same goes for working at heights.
+Always make sure to measure the wind speed from the platform with an anemometer and make sure it is not above the maximum allowed wind speed listed on the identification plate or in the operator manual.

 When using a cherry picker it is recommended to wear the appropriate personal protective equipment (PPE).
 Recommended safety equipment for a cherry picker consists of the following: safety helmet, protective footwear, protective gloves and harness.